Affiliated: Diagnosis | Treatment | Clinical Trials | Physicians

 What is prostate cancer?

 Prostate cancer is marked by an uncontrolled (malignant) growth of cells in the prostate gland.
 The prostate is the walnut-sized gland in men, located just below the bladder and in front of the rectum, surrounding the urethra – the tube that carries urine out of the bladder.
-The prostate produces and stores fluid that helps to make semen, and is involved in regulating bladder control.
+The prostate produces and stores fluid that helps to make semen.

 Prostate cancer is the most common type of cancer found in men in the United State, aside from skin cancer, and often begins without symptoms.
-In 2018, the American Cancer Society estimates that 164,690 men will be newly diagnosed with prostate cancer, 29,430 will die from the disease and 1 in every 9 men will be diagnosed with prostate cancer during their lifetimes.
 Prostate cancer can be slow-growing, such that many men die of other diseases before the prostate cancer causes significant problems.
 However, many prostate cancers are more aggressive and can spread outside the confines of the prostate gland, which can be deadly.
 The prostate cancer survival rate is greatly improved with early detection and personalized treatment.

 It is not yet known exactly what causes prostate cancer, but researchers are studying certain risk factors to determine if these factors contribute to prostate cells developing into cancer.